abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/simplestapplicationxeyes.md

 ## Create a simple application `xeyes`

-To illustrate a minimal application integration, we will install `xeyes` from the `x11-apps` package inside a container image.
+To illustrate a minimal application integration, this guide walks through installing `xeyes` from the `x11-apps` package inside a container image and registering it with the platform.

 * Create a Dockerfile to install the `xeyes` application from the `x11-apps` package